catalyst-cloud/catalystcloud-docs/source/object-storage.rst

 Requirements
 ============

-You need valid Openstack credentials to interact using the Swift API.
+You need valid OpenStack credentials to interact using the Swift API.
 These can be obtained from the RC file (under Access & Security, API Access, or using the command line tools).